Contents; |

 1) Narcissistic parents will never comfort their kids

-There are no two ways about it, narcissists lack empathy for anyone but themselves, and can't even muster any up for their children.
-Now, most parents automatically feel awash of anxiety and sympathy for their kids whenever they hurt themselves or cry, but not these guys.
-Instead of comforting them and trying to make them feel better, these toxic parents will simply just ignore them, or in some cases yell at them until they wipe their tears away.
-Here, tough love definitely prevails.
+There are no two ways about it: narcissists lack empathy for anyone but themselves and can't even muster any for their children.
+Most parents feel anxiety and sympathy for their kids when they hurt themselves or cry, but narcissistic parents simply don't care.
+Instead of comforting their children, these toxic parents will ignore them or even yell at them until they stop crying.
+Their version of "tough love" is more about their inability to change than about teaching resilience.

 2) They favor one child